-Best accessories for Samsung Gear VR
+Best Accessories for Samsung Gear VR

 Gamepad

-Not every game for the Gear VR requires a ganmepad, but most of the best games are made even better by not having to tough the pad on the side of your headset.
+Not every game for the Gear VR requires a gamepad, but most of the best games are made even better by not having to touch the pad on the side of your headset.
 Enhance your gaming experience on the Gear VR with what we call the best gamepad for this headset.

 SteelSeries Stratus XL

 As mentioned above, SteelSeries makes a quality controller.
-So while the SteelSeries Free has been priced out of consideration, the Stratus XL is arguably your best bet — as long as it's bigger size isn't an issue.
+So while the SteelSeries Free has been priced out of consideration, the Stratus XL is arguably your best bet — as long as its bigger size isn't an issue.

 The Stratus XL similar in size and feel to an Xbox One controller with analog sticks laid out similar to Sony's DualShock controllers.
 It's a great compromise between the two leading console gaming standards and will instantly feel familiar the moment you pick it up.
-This Bluetooth controller is compatible with Android devices and Windows 10.
+This Bluetooth controller is compatible with Android devices and Windows 10, plus it'll only set you back $50.

 Headphones